-Of course, many moms are under unbelievable amounts of stress, often bearing the burden of “invisible work” their male counterparts don’t even think about: planning childcare, being the school liaison, coordinating home projects, and planning for the future.
-All of this on top of working, serving on committees, being breadwinners, and working on their own career and educational progress.
+Of course, many moms are under unbelievable amounts of stress, often bearing the burden of “invisible work” their male counterparts don’t even think about: planning childcare, being the school liaison, coordinating home projects, and planning for the future.3 All of this on top of working, serving on committees, being breadwinners, and working on their own career and educational progress.
 We are ducking exhausted.

-During the quarantine, I’m spending much more time connecting directly with my friends in whatever ways we can.
-On phone calls, video chats, and social media, we go through how we’re feeling, coping, and living.
+During the quarantine, I spend much more time connecting directly with my friends in whatever way we can.
+We go through how we’re feeling, coping, and living on phone calls, video chats, and social media.
 Some days are good.
 Others, not so much.
 We find ourselves reacting to our isolation, our families, our lack of choices, the news, financial uncertainties, and the daily disruptions that keep us guessing about what’s coming next.
 I have never sworn so much in my life.
 We’re striving to find our voices when so much is shut down.

 We want to express our confusion, anger, and sadness.
 We also want to make each other laugh and give one another a respite from our repetitive routines with people we like and trust.

 The Hidden Benefits of Swearing

-Recent studies suggest that women who swear may be strengthening bonds and trust among the people they care about and show signs of advanced reasoning and intelligence.
-Women swear for various reasons, including emotional impact, humor, poetic license, and sometimes just to hurt.
-One study even discovered that women might swear more than men.
-That doesn’t surprise me.
+Recent studies suggest that women who swear may be strengthening bonds and trust among those they care about and show signs of advanced reasoning and intelligence.4,5 Women swear for various reasons, including emotional impact, humor, poetic license, and sometimes just to hurt.
+One study even discovered that women might swear more than men.6 That doesn’t surprise me.
 Since the beginning of time, women have sworn together for infinite reasons.
 In recent decades, we swear more publicly and with much more frequency.
 But why?